astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ## 3. Prepare administrative and ecological boundaries

 Additional boundaries are joined to the barrier inventory during the analysis.
+These are processed using `analysis/prep/boundaries/prep_boundaries.py`.

+### Fish Habitat Partnership boundaries

+Fish Habitat Partnership boundaries were downloaded on 4/26/2024 from https://www.sciencebase.gov/catalog/item/53710d71e4b07ccdd78b368e and are used to spatially join to barriers.

+### Native territories

 Native Territories were downloaded 4/10/2024 from https://native-land.ca/

-Fish Habitat Partnership boundaries were downloaded on 4/26/2024 from https://www.sciencebase.gov/catalog/item/53710d71e4b07ccdd78b368e and are used to spatially join to barriers.

-Additional watershed-level priorities are joined during this processing.
-These
+### Priority areas

-include:
+These include:

-- SARP Conservation Opportunity Areas at HUC8 level (provided by SARP)
+- SARP Conservation Opportunity Areas at HUC8 level (provided by SARP).

-These are processed using `analysis/prep/boundaries/prep_boundaries.py`.
+- Hawaii FHP geographic focus areas (provided by Kat via email on 9/3/2024).

+Priority areas are only used for overlay in the maps, not filtering.

 ### Counties

 County boundaries (2023 version) were downloaded from CENSUS Tiger website.

-### Federal Ownership

-Kat Hoenke (SARP) provided the BLM's Surface Management Agency dataset on 3/10/2023.
-This was used to extract federal ownership types.

-### Protected Areas
+### Protected areas / land ownership

 PAD-US v4.0 GDB version downloaded 6/4/2024 from: https://www.usgs.gov/programs/gap-analysis-project/science/pad-us-data-download